 Scientists at the University of Leeds have created a new form of gold, which is just 0.47 nanometres thick.
-This is for the first-ever time, scientists have created a thinnest unsupported gold ever.
+This is for the first time that scientists have created the thinnest unsupported gold ever.

 The newly formed gold material consists of two layers of atoms sitting on top of one another.
 Thus it is regarded as 2D.
 Experiments affirmed that the material is ten times more proficient as a catalytic substrate than the currently used gold nanoparticles, which are 3D materials with the majority of atoms residing in bulk rather than at the surface.

 Also, the material can potentially be the basis of artificial enzymes that could be applied in rapid, point-of-care medical diagnostic tests and water purification systems.

 The lead author of the paper, Dr. Sunjie Ye, from Leeds’ Molecular and Nanoscale Physics Group and the Leeds Institute of Medical Research, said: “This work amounts to a landmark achievement.
 Not only does it open up the possibility that gold can be used more efficiently in existing technologies, but it is also providing a route which would allow material scientists to develop other 2D metals.”

 Synthesizing the gold nanosheet takes place in an aqueous solution and begins with chloroauric acid, an inorganic substance that contains gold.
 It is decreased to its metallic form within sight of a ‘confident agent’ – a chemical that urges the gold to frame as a sheet, only two atoms thick.

 Due to its nanoscale dimensions, the material appears green in the water.
 Thus, scientists also dubbed it as gold nanoseaweed.
 The images captured by the electron microscope reveal the way the gold atoms have formed into a highly organized lattice.
 Other images show gold nano seaweed that has been artificially colored.